CBLA-FM

-CBLA-FM (99.1 MHz) is a non-commercial Canadian radio station in Toronto, Ontario.
+CBLA-FM (99.1 MHz) is a non-commercial radio station in Toronto, Ontario, Canada.
 Owned and operated by the Canadian Broadcasting Corporation, the station is the flagship station of the CBC Radio One network, broadcasting a mix of news and talk.
 In addition to the Toronto market, CBLA also reaches much of Central Ontario with a network of twelve rebroadcasters.
 The studios are in the Canadian Broadcasting Centre.

 CBLA-FM has an average effective radiated power (ERP) of 55,100 watts, peaking at 98,000 watts.
 The transmitter is atop First Canadian Place, at King and Bay Streets.
 It uses a directional antenna to avoid interference with stations in the U.S. Besides a standard analog transmission, CBLA streams its programming online.

 History

 CKGW and CBL

 CBLA's origins date back to March 5, 1928.
 That was the official sign on of CKGW at 910 AM, a commercial station owned by Gooderham and Worts, with studios at the King Edward Hotel.
 However, Gooderham & Worts had been operating the station on an experimental basis from as early as 1925.

-Due to the instability of frequency allocations in North America at the time, the station's dial position changed several times over the next number of years, to 960, 690 and finally clear channel 840.
+Due to the instability of frequency allocations in North America at the time, the station's frequency changed several times over the next number of years, to 960, 690 and finally clear channel 840.
 In 1932, the station was leased by the CBC's predecessor, the Canadian Radio Broadcasting Commission.
 It used the call sign CRCT until 1937, when the station was purchased outright by the CBC and adopted the call letters CBL.
 It moved to a new transmitter facility in rural Hornby.
 The 650 ft guyed mast that the station transmitted from was for many years the tallest structure in all of Canada.